Register Access Block Icon

 ParameterDescription

-FLUSH markerInserted between rows of the Init or Write section.
-Optional delay in clock cycles to allow peripheral settling.
+FLUSH markerInserted between rows of the Init or Write section to force the write-back of one register before the next entry runs.
+Optional delay in clock cycles for peripheral settling.

 Flush GUIGUI action that re-loads the register list from the current chip (useful after changing the Master block chip).